Stop Making These Small Business Website Mistakes!

 Hiring a professional will help you avoid these small business website mistakes.
-A professionally designed online presence will help you keep existing and attract new customers.
-This in turn leads to higher conversions and sales.
+In addition, a professionally designed online presence will help you keep existing and attract new customers.
+A professionally built site, in turn, leads to higher conversions and sales.
 And isn’t that what you are after first?

 2 – Not Having a Mobile-First Website

-If you are not sure if your business website is mobile-friendly you can check it in real-time on a variety of mobile devices on Responsinator.com.
-If it looks great you can move on to the next step.
-But if you notice any issues you should really fix those first.
+If you are not sure if your business website is mobile-friendly, you can check it in real-time on various mobile devices on Responsinator.com.
+If it looks great, you can move on to the next step.
+But if you notice any issues, you should fix those first.

 3 – Not Focusing on Your Ideal Client